cyring/CoreFreq/README.md

 :hash:`echo "corefreq" > /sys/devices/system/clocksource/clocksource0/current_clocksource`

   A: `[AMD][Zen]` CCD temperatures:
-  _CoreFreq_ driver can be forced to use the Kernel function amd_smn_read()
+  _CoreFreq_ driver can be forced to use the Kernel function `amd_smn_read()`
-  This allows _CoreFreq_ to be compatible with other SMU drivers.
 :heavy_dollar_sign:`make LEGACY=2`
-  However amd_smn_read() protects any SMU access through a mutex which must not be used in interrupt context
+  However `amd_smn_read()` serializes the SMU access through a mutex.
-  _CoreFreq_ CPU loops are executed in interrupt context where mutex usage will freeze the kernel.
+  _CoreFreq_ CPU monitoring loops are executed in an interrupt context where any blocking call like Mutex will freeze the kernel.
+  As a recommendation, don't use this option and **make sure no other SMU driver is running**.

   A: This Processor is not or partially implemented in _CoreFreq_.
   Please open an issue in the [CPU support](https://github.com/cyring/CoreFreq/wiki/CPU-support) Wiki page.